-My favorite scones are loaded with cinnamon and topped with a sweet glaze that makes them taste just like a cinnamon roll!
+My favorite Cinnamon Scones are loaded with cinnamon flavor and topped with a sweet glaze that makes them taste reminiscent of a classic cinnamon roll!

 Whoever you choose to serve these to, they will for sure be coming back for seconds, so you may want to make a double batch!

 Scones are a baked pastry that originated in the UK.
 They are most often enjoyed as a breakfast, brunch or treat and known for their crumbly and tender texture.